 Introduction

 For the first time, the terminology ‘dry ‘socket’ was used in 1896 by Crawford [1].
-While there are various terms used to describe dry socket; such as localized osteitis, localized osteomyelitis, necrotic socket, postoperative alveolitis, in most literature and clinical practices it is commonly called as ‘dry socket’.
+While there are various terms used to describe dry socket; such as localized osteitis, localized osteomyelitis, necrotic socket, postoperative alveolitis but in most literature and clinical practices it is commonly called as ‘dry socket’.
 Hence, this article will use the generic term ‘dry socket.
 The condition of dry socket is known to be most common complication as a result of extraction.
 The pathogenesis and etiology of dry socket is still controversial; however, the disintegration of the blood, as a result of fibrinolysis is most accepted theory in current literature [2].
 Various confounding factors contribute to the prevalence of dry socket; for instance, level of experience of the operator, traumatic, difficult and prolonged extraction [3], gender [4], smoking [5], site of extracted tooth [6], pre-existing infection [2,6], oral contraceptives [7].
-Other possible risk factors includediabetes mellitus, failure to form blood clot, lack of compliance with postextraction instructions [6], gingivitis and periodontitis [6].
+Other possible risk factors includediabetes mellitus, failure to form blood clot, lack of compliance with postextraction instructions , gingivitis and periodontitis [6].
 Dry socket is more common following the extraction of the mandibular third molar [8].
 Literature associated with dry socket shows differences in the incidence of dry socket.
 Petri and Wilson’s [9] studies shows 0% incidence; yet Erickson et al.’s studies[10] show 35% incidence of dry socket.

-The following study of dry socket was conducted at a teaching hospital in Karachi.
-The main objective of this research is to find the frequency, prevalence and risk factor/s associated with dry socket.
-It must be mentioned that it is an observational study without any interferences with any of the clinical procedures followed at the hospital.
+The main objective of this non-interventional, prospective stufy is to find the frequency, prevalence and risk factor/s associated with dry socket at a university hospital in Karachi, Pakistan.

 Material & Methods

-This study was conducted at a university hospital in Karachi, Pakistan.
-Prospective cross sectional study was performed in the Oral and Maxillofacial department with total number of 1246 patient studied - out of which, there were 722 female (58%) and 523 male (42%).
+This study was conducted at a university hospital in Karachi, Pakistan. –The number of patients included in this study were 1246 out of which, 722 were female (58%) and 523 were male (42%).
 All of them went through surgical and non-surgical extraction of teeth from 1 March 2015 to 1 July 2015.
-Patients were requested to come back in case of increased persistent pain during and/or after the first week of extraction.
+Patients were requested to come back in case of increased persistent pain for up to one week post-extraction.
 In this case, patients were examined for the signs of dry socket.
-Questionnaire based on two sections were designed: a) inquiry of the demographic profile of the patient together with systemic diseases; smoking status; consumption of antibiotics; and oral contraceptives. b) Table was designed which included no of cartridges used for anesthesia, technique of anesthesia, level of experience, and location of tooth or teeth extracted.
+Questionnaires were designed according: to demographic profile of the patient together with systemic diseases; smoking status; consumption of antibiotics; and oral contraceptives.
+Number of anesthesia cartridges, technique of anesthesia, level of experience, and location of tooth or teeth extracted were also recorded by the clinician

 Data collected was analyzed using SPSS software version 20, with confidence interval of 95%.